Minnesota History Center

 The Minnesota History Center is a museum and library that serves as the headquarters of the Minnesota Historical Society.
-It is near downtown Saint Paul, Minnesota, and is considered one of Minnesota's finest public buildings.
+It is near downtown Saint Paul, Minnesota.

-The History Center is on Kellogg Boulevard, between the Mississippi River and the Minnesota State Capitol.
+The Minnesota History Center is on Kellogg Boulevard, between the Mississippi River and the Minnesota State Capitol.
 Before this building was built in 1992, the Minnesota Historical Society (MNHS) occupied what is now the Minnesota Judicial Center, originally built for the Society in 1917.
 Before that, MNHS was housed in the basement of the State Capitol.

 The center hosts concerts, dance performances, lectures, conferences, meetings, dinners, political campaign events, memorial services, receptions, parties, and weddings; as many as 75,000 schoolchildren visit the History Center every year.